Human Capital and Social Policies and Practices

 Talent remains at the core of who we are as a company, and we remain committed to having a culture built around inclusion, equality and developing a diverse workforce.
 In 2020, we launched IDEA (Inclusion, Diversity, Equality and Access), a program designed to enhance our ability to attract, develop and retain top talent with an emphasis on increasing representation of traditionally underrepresented groups at all levels of the organization.
 Our goal is to build an even more successful organization that more closely reflects the population at large.

 Our employee resource groups (“ERGs”) support the recruitment, development and retention of diverse professionals across our organization to advance our businesses and reputation.
+Our current ERGs are the Asian Pacific American Community, the Black Employee Network, the Latin American/Hispanic ERG, the Military Veterans ERG, Newmark Pride and the Network of Women.
 Our ERGs strive to offer a variety of opportunities and tools to help our employees make new professional contacts, find mentors and develop their careers.
 These events and activities also allow our employees to support one another through a valuable exchange of experiences, advice, and best practices for career success.
-More information about our specific ERGs for women, minorities, LGBTQ employees and military veterans is available on our website.

 Employee Engagement, Communication, Management and Leadership Training and Development

 We are investing in our employees’ long-term development and engagement by delivering training and development programs and a culture where our people can thrive and maximize their potential.
 We require annual training in workplace respect and inclusion, anti-money laundering and anti-crime and cyber-security among other topics.
 We also provide or support periodic job-specific and other developmental training and support for our employees so they can maximize their potential, as well as a tuition reimbursement program to eligible employees.